 Even simple things like offers and rewards can help establish recall value and create loyalty.
-For instance, when there’s a pizza brand that offers a free pizza for every pizza you buy two days a week, you’re more likely to get pizza on those two days of the week from that brand!
+For instance, offer free shipping or courier service., when there’s a pizza brand that offers a free pizza for every pizza you buy two days a week, you’re more likely to get pizza on those two days of the week from that brand!
 But needless to say, the pizza better be good!

 Consumer promotions are a great way to get new customers and keep existing ones coming back for more.
 As a marketer, it's essential to know how to make these promotions work.
 This article will help you understand the mentality of your target market and help promote your sales.

 Choosing the kind of sales promotion you should run depends upon the type of business you have and your target audience.
 Apply the three R’s of Consumer Sales Promotion to help you choose the right sort of promotion to run.